-Reducing ability: The ability to act as a reducing agent.
+Reducing ability: Reducing ability is the ability to act as a reducing agent.
 The reducing ability, or reducing power, of the halides increases down the group.
 This is because to act as a reducing agent the halide needs to lose an electron.
 As you go down the group it is easier for a halide to lose an electron because the attraction from the outer electron and nucleus decreases due to increased shielding and an increasing ionic radius.